How to Quarantine Books in Your School Library

 Quarantine for the Recommended Time

 At this time, there are various guidelines for how long to quarantine library materials.
 ALA’s Handling Library Materials and Collections During a Pandemic page has a wealth of information.
 Their sources for how to disinfect books include the Northeast Document Conservation Center (NDCC), which recommends a 24- to 48-hour quarantine of returned books.
 For uncoated paper and cardboard, the Institute of Museum and Library Services suggests following the Centers for Disease Control’s recommendation of a 24-hour quarantine.
-Additionally, the ILMS REALM (Reopening Archives, Libraries, and Museums) Project discovered that the virus was undetectable after two days on archival folders and after four days on braille pages, glossy book pages, and board book; magazine pages had a trace amount of the virus after four days.
+Additionally, the ILMS REALM (Reopening Archives, Libraries, and Museums) Project discovered that the virus was undetectable after two days on archival folders and after four days on braille pages, glossy book pages, and board books; magazine pages had a trace amount of the virus after four days.
+The fourth stage of the REALM Project indicated that stacking materials can prolong the life of the virus, which was still detectable on stacked materials up to six days later.

-The preliminary research cited by ALA indicates that COVID-19 can survive on harder surfaces for up to three days.
-However, the NCPTT cites an article from the Journal of Hospital Infection that states the virus can live on paper four to five days and on plastics for up to nine days.
+The NCPTT cites an article from the Journal of Hospital Infection that states the virus can live on paper four to five days and on plastics for up to nine days.
 Depending on the surface and your comfort level, items should be quarantined for the recommended number of days.

 As your book returns, booktrucks, or bins fill up, label them with the date and move them to a dedicated quarantine area if you are able.
 Use the date the materials were placed in quarantine to help track when they can be circulated again.